Family Medicine Residency Coordinator

 Family Medicine Residency Spokane has 32 residents who practice at Providence Sacred Heart Medical Center, the Family Medicine Residency clinic (Spokane Teaching Health Clinic) and in other locations.

 Dr. Boisvert was born in Fort Collins, Colorado.
 She completed her undergraduate studies at the University of Colorado and medical school at the Medical College of Wisconsin.
-She is interested in obstetrics and full-spectrum family medicine.
 She enjoys cooking, biking, yoga and spending time with her husband.
+Dr. Boisvert is interested in obstetrics and full-spectrum family medicine.

 Dr. Brown is originally from California.
 She grew up there and in Wisconsin.
 She earned her B.S. in kinesiology and nutrition from San Diego State University, her master’s in public health from Touro University and her medical degree from American University of the Caribbean in St. Maarten.
-She is interested in rural, full-spectrum family medicine with an emphasis in OB, women’s health and public health.
 She has four beautiful fur kids (two cats, two dogs) and enjoys running, yoga, cooking and baking, reading and anything outdoors, especially backpacking and hiking.
+Dr. Brown is interested in rural, full-spectrum family medicine with an emphasis in OB, women’s health, and public health.

 Dr. Clark was born and raised in northwest Montana.
 He attended Carroll College for his undergraduate degree and completed his medical training at Pacific Northwest University.
 He and his wife, Erin, enjoy spending their free time travelling, cooking and exploring the outdoors.